Zaturrby/forestry-brefolia-gatsby/content/posts/project-planning-and-roadmaps.md

 I also wanted to apply them against time, so I started using:

 * **Timeframes:** Basically a start and end date for an entity
-* **Releases:** Groupings of entities within a timeframe to create packages of features
+* **Releases:** Groupings of entities within a timeframe to create packages of features that deliver a certain value

 Note that this was already an improvement, I tried to do this a few times before, and sometimes I even went down to a technological level in planning by using things like: